MaterializeInc/materialize/doc/user/content/transform-data/patterns/rules-engine.md

     (2, 'P', 'LTE', 100.0, '["Black","White"]'),
     (3, 'R', 'GTE', 20.0, '["Red"]');
     ```
-    Each rule has a unique `id` and encodes filters on wingspan and color, with `'GTE'` meaning "greater than or equal" and `'LTE'` meaning "less than or equal".
-For more complicated rules with varying schemas, you may consider using the [`jsonb` type](/sql/types/jsonb) and adjusting the logic in the upcoming view to suit your needs.
+    Each rule has a unique `id` and encodes filters on starting letter, wingspan and color.
+For wingspan_operator `'GTE'` means "greater than or equal" and `'LTE'` means "less than or equal".
+For more complicated rules with varying schemas, you might consider using the [`jsonb` type](/sql/types/jsonb) and adjust the logic in the upcoming `LATERAL` join to suit your needs.

 ### Create the View